jklaeui/jklaeui.github.io/index.md

 # Welcome to my webpage!

-I am a PhD student at the Department of Economics at the University of Lausanne and from September 2022 - March 2023 I will be a visiting research student at the Centre for Economic Performance at the LSE.
+I am a PhD student in Economics at the University of Lausanne.
+From September 2022 - March 2023 I will be a visiting research student at the Centre for Economic Performance at the LSE.

 **I am using big data from online job portals and vacancy postings to investigate how recruiters and job seekers find (or don't find) each other** in the labour market.

-Generally, my research interests lie in labour economics, public economics and applied econometrics.
-I hold a Master's Degree from the University College London.
+General research interests: labour economics, public economics and applied econometrics.

 ### Policy reports & Media